YoniMey/HoleFilling/README.md

     args[6] - 1 for the original calculation, 2 for my calculation and 3 for the bonus calculation.
 ```
 * In case that the library installation dose not work I added a combined project with both the app and the library classes.
-## assumption
+## assumptions
-  * mask and originalImage need to be at the same size.<br />
+  * Mask and originalImage need to be at the same size.<br />
-  * mask needs to be a white image with a black "hole" where you want the hole to be in the originalImage.
+  * Mask needs to be a white image with a black "hole" where you want the hole to be in the originalImage.